Richland County DUI Accident Lawyer

 If you’ve been injured in a Richland County DUI accident, there are many different forms of damages available to you.
 You can get all of your related medical expenses, receive your lost wages and any lost long-term earning potential, receive compensation for damage to property and pain (possibly even emotional distress), and often punitive damage, as well (intended to reprimand the drunk driver).
 In cases where a death resulted from the accident, further compensation may be owed to fund funeral/burial expenses, lost income of the departed, and loss in consortium or companionship.

-To learn more about recovering the most compensation from the drunk driver who caused your auto accident in Richland County, contact a Richland County DUI accident lawyer at the Michael Jeffcoat Firm to schedule a complimentary consultation.
+To learn more about recovering the most compensation from the drunk driver who caused your auto accident in Richland County, contact a Richland County DUI accident lawyer at The Jeffcoat Firm to schedule a complimentary consultation.
 We have a Richland County DUI accident lawyer who understands what you’re going through, and we are there for you.